MicrosoftDocs/well-architected/well-architected/iot/iot-performance.md

 - Use a time-series database for storing time-series data that has timestamps and values.
 Enrich time-series data telemetry with columns for filtering, for example CustomerID, RoomID, or other use-case specific columns.

 - Use device and gateway storage for caching data, or to keep data when disconnected.
 Account for required storage space.
-Don't keep all data, but use downsampling, store only aggregates, or store data for a limited time periods.
+Don't keep all data, but use downsampling, store only aggregates, or store data for limited time periods.

 - Consider separating data ingestion and event processing storage from reporting and integration storage needs.